 A has funded healthcare for 767 patients in 13 countries.

-Sopheak is a 43-year-old housewife from Cambodia.
-She has three children and enjoys cooking and taking care of her kids in her free time.
-When she was three years old, Sopheak had an ear infection.
+Vouch is a 53-year-old woman from Cambodia.
+She has two sisters, and enjoys doing the housework, cooking, and watching Khmer dramas on television.
+Twenty years ago, Vouch had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
-For this reason, Sopheak experiences discharge, smelliness, itchiness, hearing loss, and headaches.
-She suffers from hearing loss and worries about her condition every day.
-Sopheak traveled to our medical partner's care center to receive treatment.
-On September 6th, she will undergo a myringoplasty procedure in her right ear.
+For this reason, Vouch experiences hearing loss, tinnitus, discharge, pain, and itchiness.
+She has a difficult time hearing others and cannot communicate clearly.
+Vouch traveled to our medical partner's care center to receive treatment.
+On October 21, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-"I hope that after my operation, the infection will go away and my hearing will improve."
+Vouch said, "I hope that my surgery will go well so I can hear clearly again and no longer have any infection."

-Nan is a 72-year-old mother of eight from Cambodia.
-She has twenty grandchildren, and enjoys listening to the monks pray on the radio in her spare time.
-One year ago, Nan developed a cataract in her left eye, causing her blurry vision and tearing.
+Yoeun is a 73-year-old mother of five from Cambodia.
+She has ten grandchildren, and in her free time she enjoys listening to the monks pray on the radio and visiting the pagoda.
+One month ago, Yoeun developed a cataract in her right eye, causing her tearing, irritation, vision loss.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Nan learned about our medical partner, Children's Surgical Centre, she traveled for four hours seeking treatment.
-On August 12, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+When Yoeun learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
+On August 6, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $211 procedure.
-She says, "I hope that I will be able to see and go outside on my own, and be able to see my relatives' faces."
+She says, "I hope that after my surgery, I will be able to join the ceremony at the pagoda and help with the housework."